EnzoSeason/study-notes/defi/risk-and-oppotunity/scaling-risk/scaling-risk.md

 ## Blockchain Trilemma

-- Decentralized
+- Decentralization
-- Scalable
+- Scalability
-- Secure
+- Security

 Tradeoffs refers to **the inability to achieve all three**.
 For example, the more centralized blockchains are much scalable.